-All people, companies and institutions who are interested in taking part in the development work of Nordic Ecolabelling criteria for Furniture and Fitments can provide us with their opinions and comments.
+All people, companies and institutions who are interested in taking part in the development work of Nordic Ecolabelling criteria for Investment funds and investment products can provide us with their opinions and comments.
 We would appreciate if you kindly distribute information about this review to whom it may concern.

 How can comments be sent in?